 Advocacy is speaking up for someone else.
-Literacy Connexus advocates for persons with literacy needs.
-Sometimes this voice is raised through the legislative process; sometimes it means raising awareness in churches of the need to help those in their own communities and beyond.
-Literacy Connexus stands shoulder to shoulder with adult learners, churches, and literacy coalitions across the state and nation, to make a difference in the lives of people who struggle with literacy issues.
+Literacy Connexus advocates for persons with literacy needs, sometimes through the legislative process and sometimes by raising awareness in churches and communities.
+We stand shoulder to shoulder with adult learners, churches, and literacy coalitions across the state and nation, to make a difference in the lives of people who struggle with literacy issues.

 - Bring attention and assistance to many in our state/country who lack basic education:

 - High school dropouts–estimated rate as high as 33% in Texas

 - Children who do not have books at home

 - Importance and effectiveness of this community outreach

 - Funding needed